OP-Engineering/link-preview-js/README.md

 If do not know how *same-origin-policy* works you can read [this](https://dev.to/lydiahallie/cs-visualized-cors-5b8h)

+This library therefore works on node (back-end environments) and certain mobile run-times (cordova or react-native)

 ## Disclaimer

-As Google continues to wage war upon the internet and break it on all the ways only convenient to Google, sometimes it's domains break the standards, to be more specific: www.google.com does not return a required meta data and YouTube does funny re-directions on mobile which also causes this library to return wrong data... 🖕 Google, feel free to submit a PR but I won't spend my time trying to accommodate all edge cases
+As Google continues to wage war upon the internet and break it on all the ways only convenient to Google, sometimes it's domains break the standards, to be more specific: www.google.com does not return a required meta data and YouTube does funny re-directions on mobile which also causes this library to return wrong data... 🖕 Google, feel free to submit a PR if you want to accommodate the trillion dollar corporation.

 ## How to use

-Install the lib
+### Install the lib

 ```
 yarn add link-preview-js
 ```

-Library exposes two methods:
+### Use the methods

-`getLinkPreview`, you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info of first valid HTTP(S) URL info it finds.
+`getLinkPreview`: you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info of first valid HTTP(S) URL info it finds.
 (URL parsing is done via: https://gist.github.com/dperini/729294).

-`getPreviewFromContent`, useful for passing a pre-fetched Response object from an existing async/etc. call.
+`getPreviewFromContent`: useful for passing a pre-fetched Response object from an existing async/etc. call.
 Refer to example below for required object values.

 ```typescript
 import { getLinkPreview, getPreviewFromContent } from 'link-preview-js';